SMITHSONIAN INSTITUTION National Museum of African American History and Culture - office of STrategic PArtnerships presents:

 The Museum's Office of Strategic Partnerships is pleased to announce a call for applications for its signature Ethical Interpretation Workshop.
 This annual workshop provides technical training for museum professionals on interpretive theory and ethical practice.
 The program addresses histories of oppressed people whose experiences have been historically ignored and misrepresented and does so by recognizing their individuality, achievements, and challenges.
 Ethical Interpretation centers the critical importance of collaboration with the communities whose histories are being interpreted, and connects past, present, and future conditions for learners.
 Participants are equipped with tools and techniques to develop culturally responsive interpretation, and how to prepare themselves to engage in challenging discussions in a safe and sustainable way.
 Appropriate use of language and cultural frameworks, awareness of identity and self, and addressing audience responses are just some of the topics covered.

-SEMC is a proud partner of this program and provides a scholarship for an SEMC member to attend!
+SEMC is a proud partner of this program and provides two scholarships for SEMC members to attend!

-Please visit the National Museum of African American History and Culture Museum Opportunities page to learn more and apply for the 2023 Ethical Interpretation
+Please visit the National Museum of African American History and Culture Museum Opportunities page at the link below to learn more and apply for the 2024 Ethical Interpretation

 Watch the informational video below to learn more about the evaluation, planning and relaunch of the 2022 Ethical Intepretation Workshop